icaro-torres/codingStudy/readme.md

     - [AWS Restart](./pythoncodes/aws-restart)
         - [First steps](./pythoncodes/aws-restart/first-steps) - This is all my first codes in Python.
         - [Sequence Cleaning](./pythoncodes/aws-restart/sequenceCleaning/) - An study about loops, conditionals and others.
+    - [My tests](./pythoncodes/myTests/) - To any coding test I have or will made (it can be in portuguese)
     -  College (coming soon)

 - JavaScript